The Investment in Leadership Development

 The Ranking System

 The criteria for delivering results should be based on the key success factors for leadership development.
-These factors are based on hundreds of studies where leadership development was evaluated at the business impact or ROI Levels.3 If these factors are in place, results are delivered.
+These factors are based on hundreds of studies, which I reference in my book, Measuring Leadership Development: Quantify Your Program’s Impact and ROI on Organizational Performance, where leadership development was evaluated at the business impact or ROI Levels.
+If these factors are in place, results are delivered.
 An organization must use an established framework to design for the needed results instead of just measuring results—only to be frustrated with the lack of results.

 The ranking should be based on eight success factors: